Chronic Obstructive Pulmonary Disease (COPD)

 What is COPD?

 If you feel short of breath more and more frequently, ask your doctor about Chronic Obstructive Pulmonary Disease (COPD), a chronic, progressive lung disease, including emphysema, chronic bronchitis, refractory (non-reversible) asthma and other obstructive airway disease.
 This group of lung diseases make it harder to breathe when airflow is blocked.
-People who suffer from COPD becoming increasingly breathless.
+People who suffer from COPD become increasingly breathless.
 This condition is progressive and there is currently no cure.
 The most common contributors to COPD are chronic bronchitis and emphysema.

 How common is COPD?